Bad Bunny's Upcoming Super Bowl Performance Almost Ruined Mia McClain's Wedding

 A Wedding Date with Meaning

-In an interview with People, McClain said the date was chosen with deep meaning: it's her fiancé's late grandmother's birthday, and it fit perfectly with their religious customs.
+In an interview with People, McClain said the date was chosen with deep meaning; it's her fiancé's late grandmother's birthday, and it fit perfectly with their religious customs.

+But she admitted she didn't realize the significance of the date to everyone else until at a friend's party.
 "I found out at a friend's party about a month ago when she mentioned she'd be missing her friend's Super Bowl party to attend my wedding," McClain told the outlet.

 She recalled that one party guest even lectured her about why planning a wedding on that day was a "terrible idea."
-Still, McClain wasn't worried.
+However, McClain wasn't worried.
 Neither she nor her fiancé — a Broadway producer and Venezuelan Cuban from Miami — is a football fan.
 Most of their guests work in the arts, she explained, and she was just excited to celebrate with the people who wanted to be there.

 'Bad Bunny Is Performing on My Wedding Day'